blei-lab/publications/README.md

 Our aim is reproducibility: when possible, the code and data used to generate the figures is included too.

-So if you see a figure or LaTeX hack in a paper that you like, feel free to fork it!
+So if you see a figure or LaTeX hack in a paper that you like, feel free to use it!

 ## Conventions